 Investors will reimburse the Sponsor on a per 100 Units basis, for all or a portion of the estimated costs incurred in organizing the Trust (collectively, the "organization costs"), including the cost of the initial preparation and execution of the Trust Agreement, registration of the Trust and the Units under the Investment Company Act of 1940 and the Securities Act of 1933 and State registration fees, the initial fees and expenses of the Trustee, legal expenses and other actual out-of-pocket expenses.
-The estimated organization costs will be paid to the Sponsor from the assets of the Trust as of the close of the initial offering period.
-To the extent that actual organization costs are less than the estimated amount, only the actual organization costs are greater than the estimated amount, only the estimated organization costs included in the Public Offering Price will be reimbursed to the Sponsor.
+The estimated organization costs will be paid to the Sponsor from the assets of the Trust as of the earlier of the close of the initial offering period or six months following the Initial Date of Deposit.
+To the extent that actual organization costs are less than the estimated amount, only the actual organization costs will be deducted from the assets of the Trust.
+To the extent that actual organization costs are greater than the estimated amount, only the estimated organization costs included in the Public Offering Price will be reimbursed to the Sponsor.
 All advertising and selling expenses, as well as any organizational costs not paid by the Trust, will be borne by the Sponsor at no cost to the Trust.

 Hennion & Walsh Asset Management, Inc. will receive for portfolio supervisory, bookkeeping and administrative services to the Trust an annual fee in the amount set forth under "Summary of Essential Information" in Part A. This fee may exceed the actual cost of providing portfolio supervisory, bookkeeping and administrative services for the Trust, but at no time will the total amount received for portfolio supervisory, bookkeeping and administrative services rendered to all series of the Smart Trusts in any calendar year exceed the aggregate cost to the Portfolio Supervisor of supplying such services in such year.
 (See "Portfolio Supervision.")

 The Sponsor will receive a fee from your Trust for creating and developing the trust, including determining the Trust's objectives, policies, composition and size, selecting service providers and information services and for providing other similar administrative and ministerial functions.
 This "creation and development fee" is a charge of \$0.05 per Unit.
 The Trustee will deduct this amount from your Trust's assets as of the close of the initial offering period.
 No portion of this charge is applied to the payment of distribution expenses or as compensation for sales efforts.
 This charge will not be deducted from proceeds received upon a repurchase, redemption or exchange of Units before the close of the initial public offering period.